Gamebook Library of Rand Roll

 Duncan Thomson

-Part of my own solo rpg journey is rediscovering Gamebooks, and now categorising some old and new.
-It seems to be a genre which is quite strong on the UK!
+Part of my own solo rpg journey is rediscovering Gamebooks, and now categorising them.
+I'll add more as I read them.

 Fighting Fantasy